-ACE levels is a blood test that measures the amount of angiotensin-converting enzyme (ACE).
+The ACE test measures the level of angiotensin-converting enzyme (ACE) in the blood.

 Normal values vary based on your age and the test method used.
-Typically, adults have ACE levels less than 40 micrograms/L.
+Adults have an ACE level less than 40 micrograms/L.

-Increased ACE levels may be a sign of sarcoidosis.
-ACE levels will rise or fall as sarcoidosis becomes worse or improves.
+Higher than normal ACE level may be a sign of sarcoidosis.
+ACE level rises or falls as sarcoidosis worsens or improves.

-However, increased ACE levels may also be seen in several other disorders, including:
+A higher than normal ACE level may also be seen in several other diseases and disorders, including:

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.